fbreton/script-for-Harness/CD/Release Management/Harness templates and pipeline exemples/README.md

 # Templates

-## CreateVariable.yml
+## CreateVariable.yaml

-This template creates an harness string variable at project level and requires the following inputs:
+This template is a ShellScript step template that creates an harness string variable at project level and requires the following inputs:

 **API**: API token to access to the project - mandatory
 **VARNAME**: Variable name/id to be created - mandatory